 Instead of eating a DUI, my client pled responsible to a civil infraction for refusing the chemical breath test and for his erratic driving.
 He was spared thousands of dollars, tons of hours dealing with this, and loads of negative consequences as a result of getting out of the OWI charge.

 Of course, this is one of many examples.

-This wouldn’t have happened without first examining the evidence in his case.
+This wouldn’t have happened without first carefully examining the evidence in his case.

-There are all kinds of evidentiary details within any case that must be examined by the lawyer.
+There are all kinds of evidentiary things, within any OWI case, that must be examined by the lawyer.
 This is why it is almost always impossible for a lawyer to assess the quality of a DUI case before reading the police report and examining all the other evidence, or assessing the lack of it.

 As I noted, examining that evidence carefully and critically is the first order of business in any DUI case.

 Challenging evidence for the sake of simply challenging it, however, is not a good idea.
 By doing that, a person will likely forgo the opportunity to have their lawyer work out some kind of plea and/or sentence bargain that could considerably soften the blow of a DUI case based upon solid evidence.

 Evidence should only be challenged when the risk versus reward payoff makes it a winning proposition.
 In other words, this is done when it seems likely that the challenge will be successful, or if there’s no negative consequence to challenging the evidence and losing.

 And as I’ve pointed out several times, above, a decision to challenge any of the DUI evidence (or not) can only be made after it has been carefully and critically reviewed.

 If you are facing a drunk driving charge in the Detroit area, and you want to hire a lawyer capable of thoroughly evaluating the evidence in your case, do your homework and then speak with my office.